 State Buildings Green Energy Project

-The project includes the installation of solar power for 19 buildings.
-Solar carports will be built in some parking lots.
+The State Buildings Green Energy Project includes installation of rooftop solar power on 16 buildings and construction of three solar carports.
 Project work also includes installation of low-flow toilets and other water-conservation measures, installation of window film, window caulking, improvements to temperature controls and heating and air conditioning systems, and upgrades to electrical transformers.

 Gov. Michelle Lujan Grisham has made building a clean energy future for New Mexico and reducing the state’s impact on climate change a priority of her administration.

-GSD received $20 million for the state buildings green energy project in legislation approved this year by the Legislature and signed by the Governor.
+The General Services Department received $20 million for the State Buildings Green Energy Project in legislation approved in 2019 by the Legislature and signed by the Governor.
 The department received an additional $12 million through bonds sold by the New Mexico Finance Authority.
 Those bonds will be paid off with utility savings.